 Pearson is one of 17 UWC schools and colleges worldwide.

 Pearson College UWC is located along the forested shores of the Pacific Ocean at sheltered Pedder Bay, on the southernmost tip of Vancouver Island in the Province of British Columbia, Canada.
 Our beautiful campus is 29 km southwest of Victoria, the provincial capital.
-We are proud to acknowledge that we live and learn on the unceded territory of the Scia’new (Beecher Bay) First Nation.
+We acknowledge that we live, learn and work on the unceded territory of the Scia’new (Beecher Bay) First Nation.